Bukidnon Airport: Construction progress and phased development

 By 2023, CAAP had bid out Phase IV of the project, which included the construction of the control tower, administration building, cargo terminal, firefighting facilities, and access roads.

 In June 2024, CAAP officials confirmed that the airport was on track.
 Job De Jesus, CAAP Area Manager for Northern Mindanao, reported that the airport would initially accommodate turboprop aircraft in 2025 and expand to handle Airbus A320 jets by 2026.
 The passenger terminal building, with a capacity of 500 passengers and a floor area of 3,600 square meters.

 As of April 2025, construction updates indicated that runway painting had begun, the passenger terminal building was in its roofing phase, the control tower was rising, and the cargo building was under structural work.
 Access roads and site development were also progressing).

 Projected opening

 The Bukidnon Airport is expected to become operational by 2026.
 Once completed, it will serve approximately 1.5 million residents of Bukidnon and nearby provinces, reducing travel time, boosting tourism, and facilitating agricultural exports.
-The airport is designed to accommodate aircraft such as the ATR-72 and Bombardier Q400, with future capacity for larger jets.
+The airport is designed to accommodate aircraft such as the ATR 72 and De Havilland Canada Dash 8-400 turboprops, with future capacity for larger jets.